Historical Ethereum Intraday Futures Data (ETHR)

 Ethereum is one of the largest cryptocurrencies alongside Bitcoin.
 The idea of Ethereum was suggested in 2013 by a russian programmer by the name of Vitalik Buterin, but wan’t released until July of 2015.

 Ethereum is used by developers to create decentralized finance applications.
 These applications so not need banks, exchanges or a brokerage to act as financial intermediaries.
-Ethereum can also be used for purchasing NFTs, digital tokens which are connected to digital property, such as art, videos, images, etc. and
+Ethereum is commonly used for purchasing Non Fundgible Tokens (NFT’s), digital tokens which are connected to digital property, such as art, videos, images, etc. and

 Data and Format Details

 Portara has extensive formatting rules.
 Every aspect of your ascii, csv, text data can be custom-tailored to suit your needs.

 You can purchase historical futures data as individual contracts or in a continuous form.
 Continuous data can be formatted into back-adjusted, forward-adjusted, ratio adjusted and zero adjusted series.
 Portara can create bespoke rules for each commodity based on volume, open interest, tick size and calendar date variations.
 We control delivery month combinations, timezone settings and timestamps that follow exchange or local time globally for any location.

 Portara’s standard daily data is made up of five data points – open, high, low, lastprice and settle.
 Simply choose to have the daily close based on the last price or the settle depending on whether you wish follow extended sessions or just the day session.